kyechou/leagueoflegends/README.md

 ### Pre-installation checks (Important!)

-1. Please make sure you have installed the Vulkan driver for your graphic card that you will be using.
+* Please make sure you have installed the Vulkan driver for your graphic card that you will be using.
 You can check what is installed by running `pacman -Qi <pkg-name>` or `ls /usr/share/vulkan/icd.d/`.
-2. Please **use the driver of your active graphic card** to run the script!
-   Accidentally using the wrong driver is the cause of most issues.
-You can set the preference of the Vulkan drivers by setting the environment variable `VK_ICD_FILENAMES`.
-You don't have to do this step if there is only one driver installed.
-For `VK_ICD_FILENAMES`, please supply the full path of the file under `/usr/share/vulkan/icd.d/`.
-Colons can be used to separate multiple files.
-(Please see [the wiki](https://wiki.archlinux.org/title/Vulkan) for more information.)

 ### Install the League client